OscarDS/pymemdyn/README.md

         optional arguments:
-          -h, --help       show this help message and exit -b OWN_DIR       Working dir if different from actual dir -r REPO_DIR      Path to templates of fixed files.
-If not provided, take the value from settings.REPO_DIR.
+          -h, --help       show this help message and exit -b OWN_DIR       Working dir if different from actual dir -r TEMPLATES_DIR      Path to templates of fixed files.
+If not provided, take the value from settings.TEMPLATES_DIR.
           -p PDB           Name of the pdb to insert into MD (mandatory) -l LIGAND        Name of the ligand, without extension.
 Three files must be present along with the molecule pdb: the ligand, its itp